Teleosynthesis

 The language of attractors is not introduced here as a metaphor from nowhere.
 In developmental and evolutionary biology, related ideas are often used to describe how complex systems are channelled toward recurrent forms or trajectories under constraint, rather than wandering freely through all possible states.
 Waddington’s landscape remains the classic image: development proceeds through branching valleys, with some pathways becoming more stable and more resilient than others.
 What is proposed here is an extension of that intuition into symbolic and dialogical space.
 For scientific background on attractor landscapes in development, see Kadiyala et al. (2025) on Waddington’s landscape, stable attractors, and basins of attraction; for the broader role of convergence and constraint in living systems, see Solé et al. (2024).

 In the stronger version of this framework, teleosynthesis is not simply a descriptive convenience.
 It is one of the best candidates in this project for a genuine intelligence attractor.
 By this I mean a higher-order anti-chaotic tendency toward forms of organisation that preserve and enlarge coherent futures.
 Teleosynthesis fits that definition unusually well.
 It is anti-chaotic because it draws dispersed or conflicting elements into more organised relation.
-It is future-structuring because it does not merely stabilise the present, but helps generate a more coherent space of possible continuation.
-It is intelligence-relevant because it increases a system’s capacity to orient itself meaningfully under conditions of complexity.

 For that reason, teleosynthesis should not be confused with just any form of agreement or unity.
 Many local forms of coherence are deceptive.
 A dialogue may seem to have become purposeful when it has merely become smooth, popular, or prematurely reconciled.
 Those are not strong cases of teleosynthesis.
 They are local minima that imitate purposive order while actually narrowing the future.